gkouros/refnerf-pytorch/README.md

 ### Running COLMAP to get camera poses

-In order to run MultiNeRF on your own captured images of a scene, you must first run [COLMAP](https://colmap.github.io/install.html) to calculate camera poses.
+In order to run Ref-NeRF on your own captured images of a scene, you must first run [COLMAP](https://colmap.github.io/install.html) to calculate camera poses.
 You can do this using our provided script `scripts/local_colmap_and_resize.sh`.
 Just make a directory `my_dataset_dir/` and copy your input images into a folder `my_dataset_dir/images/`, then run:
 ```
 bash scripts/local_colmap_and_resize.sh my_dataset_dir
 ```